gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-amazon/apim-components-installation.md

 * Install APIM gateway
 * Install management API
-* Install management UI
+* Install Management Console
-* Install developer portal
+* Install Developer Portal

 Alternatively, you can install the full APIM stack and dependencies as detailed on the [APIM Full Stack Installation page.](gravitee-components/)